 To the east of Belize is the Caribbean Sea; the second-longest barrier reef in the world flanks much of the 386 kilometers (240 mi) of predominantly marshy coastline.

 The area of the country totals 22,960 square kilometers (8,860 sq. mi), an area twice the size of Jamaica, and slightly larger than El Salvador or Massachusetts.
 The abundance of lagoons along the coasts and in the northern interior reduces the actual land area to 21,400 square kilometers (8,300 sq. mi).
 Being a small country, it is no wonder most people need to ask: Where Is Belize?

 The land area of the country extends about 280 kilometers (170 mi) north-south and about 100 kilometers (62 mi) east-west, with a total land boundary length of 516 kilometers (321 mi).
 The undulating courses of two rivers, the Hondo and the Sarstoon, define much of the course of the country’s northern and southern boundaries.
-The western border follows no natural features and runs north-south through lowland forest and highland plateau.
+The western border follows no natural features and runs a north-south imaginary line through lowland forest and highland plateau.

 The north of Belize consists mostly of flat, wetlands and coastal plains, in places heavily forested.
 The flora is highly diverse considering the small geographical area.
 The south contains the low mountain range of the Maya Mountains.

 The highest point in Belize is Doyle’s Delight at 1,124 m (3,688 ft.).
 The Caribbean coast is lined with a coral reef and some 450 islets and islands known locally as cayes (pronounced “keys”).
 They total about 690 square kilometers (270 sq. mi), and form the approximately 320-kilometre (200 mi) long Belize Barrier Reef, the largest in the Western Hemisphere and second only in the world after the Australia’s Great Barrier Reef.